 What is the NDIS and how does it work?

 The NDIS is a scheme administered by the NDIA.
 It is a government funded insurance scheme to support disabled people aged under 65 years, and their carers.
 Each participant applies for assistance through completing the NDIS Plan, accessed through the NDIS website.
-More information on how to apply and the best way to improve your chances of a hassle-free application process can be found on our secure page.
-Complete the box on the right for access to this information.
+More information on how to apply and the best way to improve your chances of a hassle-free application process can be found HERE.

 The economic rationale for spending $22Billion on support for disabled people is to create savings to the community of more than $22B.